AdKats/AdKats/README.md

     </li>
     <li>
         <b>Full Logging.</b>
+        One of the main reasons AdKats was made in the first place.
         All admin activity is trackable via the database per your custom settings for every command;
         So holding your admins accountable for their actions is quick and painless.
         And, if you are using AdKats WebAdmin nobody but your highest admins will need direct Procon access.